RESEARCH

 Inequality in the New Economy

-My research has been funded by the National Science Foundation and the Office of the Provost at Northeastern University, and has received awards from the American Sociological Association, Sociologists for Women in Society, The Boston Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality, and Northeastern University’s Department of Sociology and Anthropology.
+My research has been funded by the National Science Foundation, The College of Social & Behavioral Sciences at CSUSB, and the Office of the Provost at Northeastern University, and has received awards from the American Sociological Association, Sociologists for Women in Society, The Boston Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality, and Northeastern University’s Department of Sociology and Anthropology.